 At St Ignatius, we help our early readers to learn and develop the knowledge and skills essential to read unfamiliar words by themselves.
 Phonics involves matching the sounds of spoken English with individual letters or groups of letters.
 Through having letter-sound knowledge, and the ability to blend the sounds of letters together, children can decode unfamiliar or unknown words by sounding them out.
-At St Ignatius, we teach synthetic phonics in a way that is multi-sensory and fun for children.
+At St Ignatius, teach systematic synthetic phonics in a way that is fun for children.

 Children are regularly assessed on their phonic knowledge and skills so that support and challenge can be provided where necessary.

 Every child completes a statutory phonics screening check in Year 1.

 Little Wandle Letters and Sounds Revised